AmmarAbdalfattah3/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 10-add.py adds two integers and returns the result.
 11-pow.py computes a to the power of b and return the value.
 12-fizzbuzz.py prints the numbers from 1 to 100 separated by a space.
+100-print_tebahpla.py prints the ASCII alphabet, in reverse order, alternating lowercase and uppercase.